“Whenever I enter this club, I feel happy inside.” Herman A. Heydt ’29

 Cap, like all of the clubs on the Street, enthusiastically participates in Lawnparties, Winter Formals, and Houseparties festivities.
 In addition to these staple events, Cap members also get to enjoy a Casino night or Fall Formal during the fall semester, a Valentine’s Day semi-formal during the spring semester, and a whole slew of themed social gatherings throughout the year.
 While social events are important to the membership, there are many more things for Cap members to do together.
 During the 2012-2013 school year, Cap won the Street-wide Intramural Championship–completely dominating the utterly frail competition (looking at you, Colonial) and claiming the trophy.

-Cap members can also put the “eating” in eating club; and with Chef Greg, Chef Josh, Big Mike and the rest of the crew cooking up delicious breakfasts, lunches and dinners, it’s not uncommon to find members and guests going back for seconds or thirds at meals.
-Thursday Dinner Club Nights are members only affairs with special meals and themed drinks- ranging from Big Burger Night to Sushi Night and Mexican food.
+Cap members can also put the “eating” in eating club; and with Chef Greg, Big Mike and the rest of the crew cooking up delicious breakfasts, lunches and dinners, it’s not uncommon to find members and guests going back for seconds or thirds at meals.
+Thursday Dinner Club Nights are members only affairs with special meals and themed drinks- ranging from French Cuisine Night to Asian Fusion.

 Bicker at Cap is a fun-loving, welcoming process that gives you the chance to get to know members and members a chance to get to know you through a series of games and conversations.
 Bring an adventurous, willing attitude (and a fun fact and a joke) and you’ll have a great time.